kmt555/HPC-Bash-Workflows/docs/workflows/WGS_workflow.md

 run-bwamem -t $task.cpus -R \${rg} -o ${sampleID}_${index} -H ${params.ref_fa_indices} $inputfq | sh
 ```

+### Merge BAMs from multiple lanes

+As specified above, we merge BAM files from multiple lanes to streamline downstream processing and ensure accurate variant calling.

 ## Variant calling

 In this workflow, GATK's HaplotypeCaller in GVCF mode for single-sample genotype calling is run.
 While the GVCF mode is particularly powerful for joint genotyping across multiple samples, it also offers several benefits when applied to single-sample variant calling. in particular, by using GVCF mode for single-sample analyses, one achieves both consistent methodology and the ability to efficiently scale your analysis to include additional samples in the future.